Lucra-Sports/lucra-react-native-sdk/README.md

 # :flipper_configuration => flipper_config,
 ```

-Run the following command to add the native sdk dependency locally that you added previously as a source in the Podfile
+Run the following command to add the native SDK dependency locally that you added previously as a source in the Podfile
 ```sh
 pod repo add LucraSDK https://github.com/Lucra-Sports/lucra-ios-sdk
 ```